Measuring Claude Code ROI and Scaling Beyond Day One: The Productivity Paradox

 The organizations that win with Claude Code aren't the ones with the best prompts.
 They're the ones with strong CLAUDE.md files, clear automation hooks, well-distributed skills — and honest expectations about where AI excels and where human judgment remains irreplaceable.

-If you're a team lead reading this and your review queue has grown since adopting AI coding tools, that's your signal.
-Don't scale usage.
-Fix the bottleneck first.
+If you're a team lead and your review queue has grown since adopting AI coding tools, that's not a sign to push harder.
+It's the signal to stop and unblock the constraint before you add more pressure behind it.

 Series Navigation